Varkey93704/Scalable-Assignment/README.md

 ## CI/CD

-GitHub Actions runs automatically on every push and checks:
+GitHub Actions runs automatically whenever code is pushed to the repository.
+It installs dependencies, runs lint checks, executes tests, and builds the Docker image.

-* lint
-* tests
-* docker build
 <img width="2774" height="1406" alt="image" src="https://github.com/user-attachments/assets/fffa7d70-eb16-4949-9b42-5fae51f9fbc3" />

-Jenkins is also connected to the repo and runs a similar pipeline as a second check.
+Jenkins is also connected to the same repository.
+It pulls the latest code and runs a similar pipeline in a separate environment.
+This acts as an additional validation step to make sure the build works outside the GitHub environment as well.

 <img width="2790" height="1400" alt="image" src="https://github.com/user-attachments/assets/0d85c59f-6cab-425b-8f98-ac7c464c568f" />